A7medAbdien/Notes/README.md

 steps:

 1. add a marker to the context attribute to the record you wanna hide
-2. add invisible attribute and get the value of that marker
+2. add invisible attribute and get the value of that marker, __in form view__

 __Case 1:__ appointment_view.xml and cancel_appointment_view.xml